 I really admire people who like to solve problems – and I really really loved the book.
 We used it throughout our stay (potentially to get some validation that we were making the right choices) and were not disappointed once.
 That said, we actually went into shops we would not know existed – and that was excellent news for me.
 Of course.

 Josh took us for a little stroll, just to position us at the Bartlett Street Quarter, where we could start exploring.
 We liked shops like The Loft, Article and the David Simon Contemporary art gallery.

-So we walked the short distance to the Bath Visitors Centre, by the Abbey where we collected our Bath Visitor Cards – which allowed us entrance to most museums and attractions.
+After a spot of shopping walked the short distance to the Bath Visitors Centre, by the Abbey where we collected our Bath Visitor Cards – which allowed us entrance to most museums and attractions.
 We used ours to go to the Roman Baths at a great time (i.e. before it got way too busy).
 I think I have visited 5-6 times before, but it is a special place and we enjoyed our time there.